djjd47130/JD-TMDB/README.md

 ## Test Application

-There is a test application to demonstrage the usage of the TMDB API.
+There is a test application to demonstrate the usage of the TMDB API wrapper.
 Note that this app is in very active development at this time, and is far from ready.

 ### JDLib